Water-Melon/Melon/docs/book/en/json.md

 M_JSON_IS_NONE(json)
 ```

-Description: Determine the `json` type of the `mln_json_t` structure, in order: object, array, string, number, boolean true, boolean false, NULL, no type.
+Description: Determine the `json` type of the `mln_json_t` structure, which are: object, array, string, number, Boolean true, Boolean false, NULL, and no type.

-Return value: return `not 0` if the condition is met, otherwise return `0`
+Return value: Returns `non-0` if the conditions are met, otherwise returns `0`